Please see full version of FAQs here.

 Because of the APM’s flexible payments, population health investments, and incentive structure, hospitals and surrounding communities are shifting resources toward activities known to improve overall health, including primary care, lifestyle medicine, health education and prevention, mental health counseling, and nutrition.
 The APM is changing incentives to push toward to increased access to primary care and social services and increased efficiency across the system.
 Under the APM, Vermonters continue to receive their health insurance coverage and benefits; neither the APM nor the ACO limit the benefits or provider choice available under patients’ insurance plans.
 Payer and provider participation in the APM through the ACO may enhance the benefits of insurance plans in some cases.
 As population health initiatives are funded by the ACO, Vermonters receive greater access to programs they can benefit from, such as care coordination and telehealth.
 Vermonters should see an increase in services known to improve overall health, such as preventive care, and services that address social determinants of health.

 It is important to remember that improvements in population health take time and are not simple to measure.
-The APM involves long term investments in improving health and it will take years before researchers can assess the impact of the APM on population health outcomes in any statistically meaningful way.
+The APM involves long-term investments in improving health; researchers are just beginning to assess the impact of the APM on population health outcomes.

 How do we know if the All-Payer Model is working?

 Vermont’s All-Payer Model Agreement aims to align health care cost growth with the growth of the Vermont economy and to improve the health of Vermonters over time.
-It sets ambitious goals and benchmarks that will be measured over 5 years.
+It sets ambitious goals and benchmarks that will be measured over the life of the model.
 The outcomes the APM sets out to achieve require significant upfront investment, effective management, robust engagement, ongoing tracking, and possible model adjustments and improvements along the way.